Team14Optimization/T14_Optimization/Readme.md

 Subsystem 2 looks at optimizing the blades for the least amount of time taken per rotation.
 The optimization studies were done using the three algorithms in fmincon and the global search.

-The genetic algorithm mutli-objective solver was then used to find an optimum for the lightest and fastest blade.
+The genetic algorithm multi-objective solver was then used to find an optimum for the lightest and fastest blade.

 ![Blade Simplified Model](/imgs/BladeModel.png)